Spychowo

 Spychowo /pl/ (Puppen) is a village in the administrative district of Gmina Świętajno, within Szczytno County, Warmian-Masurian Voivodeship, in northern Poland.
-It lies approximately 10 km north-east of Świętajno, 25 km east of Szczytno, and 60 km east of the regional capital Olsztyn.
 The village has a population of 1,100.
 Spychowo is the seat of the Spychowo forest district (Nadleśnictwo Spychowo), which manages the Pupy forest reserve.

 History

 In mid 13th century the Teutonic Order, following the medieval conquest of Old Prussia, built a fortification at the place of an Old Prussian settlement.

 The village was a favorite hunting post of the Prussian Kings and, after the Nazi rise to power, Hermann Göring.
 Before 1945 it was known as Puppen.

 After World War II the village was initially renamed Pupy, which was changed to Spychowo in 1960.

 On September 23, 1979 the local Protestant church was taken over by Catholics.